 Guidelines on Student Affairs

-Values of CIIS from the Office of Diversity and Inclusion
+Values of CIIS from the Division of Diversity, Equity, and Inclusion

 A diverse academic community offers a rich and dynamic perspective to CIIS's intellectual environment.
 Diversity is broader than the traditional categories of age, gender identity, national origin, race, religion, and sexual orientation.
 It also encompasses disability, socioeconomic status, family background, language, the level of academic preparedness, learning style, and even different communities with which our students, faculty, and staff are associated.
 As a result of intentional engagement with our own identities and the work of diversity, we uncover our similarities through our differences, thus allowing us to celebrate and honor our shared humanity.